 I take courses at the International Center of Photography and Columbia University School of Journalism, and freelance for the Rutland Herald while visiting my family in Vermont.

-I currently intern in the Communications and Marketing department at The Museum of the City of New York, and am a former intern in the Photo Group at Hearst Publishing.
+I just wrapped up my internship in the Communications and Marketing department at The Museum of the City of New York, am working as a Photo Fellow for Survivor's Best Friend, a non-profit that pairs survivors of domestic abuse and sexual assault with shelter animals, and I will start as a Production Intern for Annie Leibovitz's studio in September.
+I am a former intern in the Photo Group at Hearst Publishing.
 I've produced a spoken-word poetry vs. stand-up comedy show at Bowery Poetry Club, and researched global drug policy reform at Open Society Foundations.
 I write for the Barnard Bulletin.
 I love playing with my brother's dog and cousins' cats.

 Dream job?
 Photojournalist.